-Hi everyone, my name is Heather Schoeppach and I am an independent contractor for the Communications & Development department at Butte Humane Society.
+Hi everyone, my name is Heather Schoeppach and I am the Development & Outreach Team Member in the Communications & Development department at Butte Humane Society.
 I look forward to sharing with you the many events, news and other happenings at BHS.

 Since 1999 I have been involved with BHS in nearly every way possible, from foster volunteer to dog walker to volunteer & outreach coordinator to executive director.
 Currently I work on major fundraising events for BHS as well as marketing, publications, social media, and corporate partnerships.
 I also manage an Animal Shelter Marketing page on Facebook.

 I started volunteering with BHS after writing a story on the pet therapy program for a journalism class at Chico State.
 My early experiences with this shelter literally changed the course of my life – I became very involved and interested in humane education and improving the programs and future of BHS and animal shelters in general.
 I helped author the organization’s first modern Long Range Plan in 2000, and I finished my Honors in General Education with a capstone thesis on the sociological factors and possible solutions to pet overpopulation in our community.
 A couple years later, I first joined the staff of BHS and officially began my career in animal welfare.
 My long-term involvement with this shelter has given me a unique perspective on the past, present and future of this shelter, and I am very dedicated to continually improving the organization and getting our community and the public involved in the work we do.
 Please feel free to contact me via email.

 Hi, my name is Kaitlin Tillett.
 I’m the Development Team Member here at Butte Humane Society.
 My main responsibilities include major gifts, planned giving, and outreach.
 I hope that through my presence on this blog I can share some amazing testimonials with you about what inspires our donors to generously give to BHS.